 1 What got you into the Digital Nomad Lifestyle?

-Finishing my Mechanical Engineering in the UBA, I went on to work in a construction company in the capital.
-When I went on holidays to northern Argentina to have a different experience … and everything changed.
+Finishing the career of Mechanical Engineering in the UBA, working in a construction company in the capital, went on holidays to northern Argentina to have a different experience … and all changed.

 2 How do you earn as a Digital Nomad?